vladbph/cymatix-doc/README.md

     INT_DISTANCE_INFO: how far is P_PLACE{t_destination}
     INT_NAVIGATE/t_place/t_destination:take me there
 ```
 First four training samples rely on explicit place name we want to see or check the distance to.
-Last one has an intent and list of slot names to look in the history to choose to resolve `it`:
+Last one has an intent and a list of slot names to look in the history to choose to resolve `it`:
 `INT_NAVIGATE/t_place/t_destination:take me there`
 Why list of slots?
 The intuition is this - search for either `t_place` or `t_destination` in that order in the deduction history and put its value to substitute `there`.